VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 The 'Gallery' page features:
 - Images of a selection of products available to purchase at the bakery and examples of custom celebration cakes created for previous customers.
 These images promote the products available at the bakery and give the user an idea of what is offered.
-- An embedded youtube video of a celebration cake being decorated as a demontration of the skills the bakers at the company possess.
+- An embedded YouTube video of a celebration cake being decorated as a demonstration of the skills the bakers at the company possess.

-The 'Contact us' page features:
+The 'Contact Us' page features:
 - Different means of contacting the bakery giving the users the choice of different options.
     - Telephone number and email address for the bakery.
     - A contact form containing: